dottipr/dottipr.github.io/README.md

 My research and work experience bridge **deep learning, mathematics, and biomedical sciences**, with a focus on:
 - AI-driven biomedical imaging (3D U-Net, CNNs, GNNs)
-- Imaging and genomic data and analysis and feature selection
+- Imaging and genomic data analysis and feature selection
 - Reproducible workflows and collaborative open science
 - Interdisciplinary projects between computational and biological domains